You can write the perfect blog post and it still might not rank first on Google.

 With your new link portfolio, you can assess your link equity (value) and fix any broken links you find.

-Plus, as you move your link building strategy into the offensive mode, an SEO professional can use the link profile as a resource to increase backlinks and improve your SEO metrics.
+Plus, as you move your link building strategy into the offensive mode, an SEO professional or your current backlink service provider can use the link profile as a resource to increase backlinks and improve your SEO metrics.

 Let’s start laying the groundwork for conducting a backlink analysis by highlighting the top SEO tools you’ll need to use.